 Tg2576 mice overexpress a mutant form of APP (isoform 695) bearing the Swedish mutation (KM670/671NL).
-This model was originally created in the lab of Karen Hsiao and are now maintained by Taconic.
+This model was originally developed by Karen Hsiao Ashe and are now maintained at Taconic and Charles River.
 The mice develop numerous parenchymal Aβ plaques by 11-13 months with some vascular amyloid.
 They also show oxidative lipid damage but no evidence of neurofibrillary tangles.
 Cognitive function has been extensively characterized in this model.
-Impaired learning at a spatial task, working memory and contextual fear conditioning have been reported at <6 months although other studies have reported normal cognition at this age with progressive impairment by >12 months.
+Impaired learning at a spatial task, working memory and contextual fear conditioning have been reported at less than six months although other studies have reported normal cognition at this age with progressive impairment at 12 months.
 Dendritic spine loss has been reported by 4.5 months in the CA1 region of the hippocampus.

 Changes in synaptic plasticity have been noted in this model.
-By 5 months, there was a decline in LTP in the dentate gyrus after perforant path stimulation compared to wild-type animals.
-No deficit was observed at 2 months (Jacobsen et al., 2006).
-LTP in both the CA1 and dentate gyrus of aged mice (>15 months) is impaired (Chapman et al., 1999), but differences have been observed between the Schaffer collateral and mossy fiber pathways (Jung et al., 2011).
+By five months, there was a decline in LTP in the dentate gyrus after perforant path stimulation compared to wild-type animals.
+No deficit was observed at two months (Jacobsen et al., 2006).
+LTP in both the CA1 and dentate gyrus of aged mice (greater than 15 months) is impaired (Chapman et al., 1999), but differences have been observed between the Schaffer collateral and mossy fiber pathways (Jung et al., 2011).